apollographql/apollo/docs/source/guides/testing-react-components.md

 });
 ```

 Here, you can see the `await wait(0)` line.
-This is a utility function from the [`waait`](https://npm.im/waait) delays until the next "tick" of the event loop, and allows time for that `Promise` returned from `MockedProvider` to be fulfilled.
-After that `Promise` resolves (or rejects1), the component can be checked to ensure it displays the correct information — in this case, "Buck is a poodle".
+This is a utility function from the [`waait`](https://npm.im/waait) npm package.
+It delays until the next "tick" of the event loop, and allows time for that `Promise` returned from `MockedProvider` to be fulfilled.
+After that `Promise` resolves (or rejects), the component can be checked to ensure it displays the correct information — in this case, "Buck is a poodle".

 For more complex UI with heavy calculations, or delays added into its render logic, the `wait(0)` will not be long enough.
 In these cases, you could either increase the wait time or use a package like [`wait-for-expect`](https://npm.im/wait-for-expect) to delay until the render has happened.
 The risk of using a package like this everywhere by default is that _every_ test could take up to five seconds to execute (or longer if the default timeout has been increased).